 Aventis Group, Logistics

-Jacques Brel, Joseph Campbell, Hiroshi Mihara, John Doggett, Kevin Rollins, Marten Mickos, Monty Widenius, Robert Shiller, Nassim Taleb, Michel Onfray, Warren Buffett, Benjamin Graham, Philip von Hohenheim, Jean Claude Ameisen, Paulo Coelho, Bernard Pujol.
+Jacques Brel, Joseph Campbell, Hiroshi Mihara, John Doggett, Kevin Rollins, Marten Mickos, Monty Widenius, Robert Shiller, Nassim Taleb, Michel Onfray, Warren Buffett, Tony Robbins, Philip von Hohenheim, Jean Claude Ameisen, Paulo Coelho, Robert Marchand, Bernard Pujol.